rsthn/rose-ext-sentinel/README.md

 ### Identifier Banning

 Sentinel include support to blacklist identifiers that are trying to brute force the system.
-To use this feature check the `sentinel:access-required` and `sentinel:access-denied` functions.
+To use this feature check the `sentinel:access-required`,`sentinel:access-denied` and `sentinel:access-granted` functions.

 The following table is required for this feature: